Purvathakur500/officerpath/README.md

 # OfficerPath
-OfficerPath is a Python and SQL-powered web application designed to help defence aspirants plan, organize, and track their preparation journey.
-The platform combines study planning, mock test analytics, fitness tracking, and progress visualization into a single dashboard to help users prepare more effectively for defence entrance examinations.
+OfficerPath is a Defence Aspirant Companion built with Python, Streamlit, and SQLite for study planning, fitness tracking, mock test analytics, and exam preparation.

 > 🚧 This project is currently under development as part of the Summer Bootcamp 2026.